Snapchat dysmorphia: Negative impact on adolescents

 According to research with the Dove Self-Esteem Project, 60% of young girls felt upset that their actual appearance did not match the online, retouched version of themselves.
 These girls who dedicated much time to photo editing felt more anxious, less confident, and less physically attractive after comparing themselves to their idealized versions of themselves.
-This conflicting gap between idealized expectations and harsh realities of appearance can lead to BDD, and BDD can often lead to mental health issues, including depression, anxiety disorders, substance abuse, and suicidal behavior.
+This conflicting gap between idealized expectations and the harsh realities of appearance can lead to BDD, and BDD can often lead to mental health issues, including depression, anxiety disorders, substance abuse, and suicidal behavior.
 By the age of 13, 80% of young girls manipulate and distort the way they look online through face-altering and editing filters.
-Adolescents are at high risk of depression, body image concerns, and eating disorders through social media usage – with 52% of girls using social media filters every day.
+Adolescents are at high risk of depression, body image concerns, and eating disorders through social media usage—with 52% of girls using social media filters every day.

+Recent research also suggests that AI-driven content on social media platforms may intensify Snapchat dysmorphia by repeatedly exposing users to idealized and filtered facial images.
+This exposure can make altered appearances feel more familiar than natural ones, potentially reinforcing distorted self-perception and increasing dissatisfaction with one’s real appearance.

 Prevention

 With the rising debate about the potential negative impacts of social media filters and the increasing awareness of body dysmorphia, social media filters were heavily criticized for simulating explicit distortion effects to promote cosmetic surgeries.
 Third-party filters on Instagram such as FixMe allowed users to annotate their faces similar to how cosmetic surgeons may mark up areas for surgical improvement.
 After a public controversy around these distorted filters, in August 2020, a new policy banned filters that directly promoted cosmetic surgery.

 Meta, which operates Facebook, Instagram, Threads, and WhatsApp, has made minimal attempts to restrict the use of distortion effects and filters through social media.
-Facial distortion filters no longer appear in Instagram's "Effects Gallery," which displays the most popular filters at that time.
-Any effects or augmented reality (AR) filters that explicitly encourage cosmetic surgery are not allowed on Instagram, as research has shown that face-altering filters can make users feel worse about their appearances.
+Facial distortion filters no longer appear in Instagram's "Effects Gallery", which displays the most popular filters at that time.
+Any effects or augmented reality (AR) filters that explicitly encourage cosmetic surgery are not allowed on Instagram, as research has shown that face-altering filters can make users feel worse about their appearance.

 Dove's #NoDigitalDistortion campaign project supports young adolescents in building self-confidence and positive body image on social media.
 For example, the Dove Self-Esteem Project created a Confidence Kit: an online resource guide for discussions surrounding social media usage and body image with young people.

-A study in JAMA Facial Plastic Surgery has also emphasized the need for plastic surgeons to screen their patients for BDD before undergoing surgery procedures to check for underlying problems of body dysmorphia.
+A study in JAMA Facial Plastic Surgery has also emphasized the need for plastic surgeons to screen their patients for BDD before undergoing surgical procedures to check for underlying problems of body dysmorphia.
 Cosmetic surgery is not a solution or treatment for BDD and it is important for cosmetic surgeons to provide interventions and discussions around achievable aesthetic goals.